-It is required that each VINETIC®-2CPE/-1CPE in the PG-TQFP-64-5/-8 needs a dedicated CSQ line, as the internal address line is 1FH due to internal pull-ups.
+It is required that each VINETIC®-2CPE/-1CPE in the PG-TQFP-64 needs a dedicated CSQ line, as the internal address line is $1F_H$ due to internal pull-ups (SA0..SA4 are not available for PG-TQFP-64 package).
 The address must be transfered in every command.
-The internal pull-ups are only active in the PG-TQFP-64-5/-8 package.
-Address selection in the PG-TQFP-100-3/-18 package is accessable.
-In the PG-TQFP-100-3/-18 package these pull ups are disabled!
+The internal pull-ups are only active in the PG-TQFP-64 package.
+Address selection in the PG-TQFP-100 package is accessible.
+In the PG-TQFP-100 package these pull ups are disabled!
+For example when the address 05_H should be selected, the address selection is set via

-1)IFSEL[1:0] is not supported with the package PG-TQFP-64-5/-8 of the VINETIC®-2CPE/-1CPE.
+1)IFSEL[1:0] is not supported with the package PG-TQFP-64 of the VINETIC®-2CPE/-1CPE.